Andrew Otchie

 Personal interests

 Andrew has completed the 2005 & 2008 Flora London Marathons and raised money for the Disability Law Service.
-He is married, with a son and daughter, and is a member of the Metropolitan Tabernacle (Baptist) Church in London.
+He is married, with 3 children, and is a member of the Metropolitan Tabernacle (Baptist) Church in London.